You will pay in-state/in province tuition/fees directly to your host campus.

 Find Your NSE Office

-Campus Location - -located on the Mississippi River in the heart of the Twin Cities - in the city with easy access to shopping and entertainment - connect to ample trails for walking, running, biking
+Campus Location - -located on the Mississippi River in the heart of the Twin Cities - in the city with easy access to shopping and entertainment - connect to ample trails for walking, running, and biking.

-Helpful Information - We are "open" on Plan A, so your acceptance is basically guaranteed under that Plan!
+Helpful Information - We are "open" on Plan A, so your acceptance is essentially guaranteed under that Plan.
 We are "even" on Plan B, so your acceptance is not guaranteed under that Plan...either be willing to come on Plan A or have some strong back-up school choices.

 Aerospace Sciences: Aerospace Studies

-Agriculture: Agricultural Business, Agricultural Education, Agricultural Sciences, Agricultural Technology Management, Animal Sciences, Horticulture, Plant Genetics, Plant Science, Soil Science
+Agriculture: Agricultural Business, Agricultural Communications, Agricultural Economics, Agricultural Education, Agricultural Sciences, Agricultural Technology Management, Agronomy, Animal Sciences, Crop Science/Management, Equine Science, Horticulture, Plant Genetics, Plant Science, Soil Science, Water Management

 Anthropology: American Indian Studies, Anthropology, Archaeology